 The ePrivacy Regulation shouldn’t be limited to the tapping of personal data by companies, though.
 Intervention on the state side should also be strongly regulated by ePrivacy.
 An end-to-end encryption should be obligatory: All data transmissions should be fully encrypted and not viewable by governments.
 The introduction of backdoors is also to be forbidden: Backdoors that the producer built to grant access for the government would be illegal.

-ePrivacy shifts away from the internet when it comes to direct marketing: While nothing changes in the principle of email marketing, the regulation intends to more strongly regulate telephone marketing in particular.
+ePrivacy shifts away from the internet when it comes to direct marketing: While nothing changes in the principle of email marketing, the regulation intends to regulate telephone marketing more strongly.
 The proposal says that telephone calls for solicitation purposes should only be allowed if the caller reveals their telephone number or if they use an integrated code to indicate that it’s an advertising call.

 ePrivacy Regulation vs. ePrivacy guidelines vs. GDPR